nwad123/histogram_cs6300/README.md

        // of a callable
   ```

-  This way, `intermediate` doesn't pollute the same scope as `value`, we can still use `const auto`, and
-  with optimizations turned on the same machine code should get generated.
+  With optimizations enabled, this code should be `constexpr` friendly and should produce similar assembly to
+  that of a ternary operator or normal if statement.
+Obviously, if this code was a bottleneck in a system it
+  would also be possible to refactor it in such a way to get the machine code that was desired.

 - Setting up simple abstractions that can be optimized away makes for really flexible algorithms and
   code.
 For the "tree-structured" histogram generator I used semaphores to ensure that all of the
   threads merge their calculations correctly.
 I wrote a simple class to abstract away the functionality
-  of the semaphores in order to make the algorithm easier to implement, but it actually ended up being
+  of the semaphores in order to make the algorithm easier to implement, but the abstraction ended up being
   great for another reason.
 After talking to my professor about using `std::binary_semaphore` instead of
+  Pthread semaphores due to the availablility of `std::binary_semaphore` on the cluster we are using for
-  Pthread semaphores I realized that the matter of switching between the two implementations of semaphores
+  the course, I realized that abstracting away the semaphore specifics made it easy to switch out the
-  was actually pretty straightforward because I had abstracted the specifics away.
+  semaphore implementation.